-- Valuation Date: June 30, 2016
+- Valuation Dates: June 30, 2017 and 2016

-- Measurement Date: June 30, 2017
+- Measurement Dates: June 30, 2018 and 2017

-- Measurement Period: July 1, 2016 to June 30, 2017
+- Measurement Periods: July 1, 2017 to June 30, 2018 and July 1, 2016 to June 30, 2017

 14. Deferred Inflows of Resources

 The statement of net position will sometimes report a separate section for deferred inflows of resources.
 This financial statement element, deferred inflows of resources, represents an acquisition of resources applicable to future periods and therefore will not be recognized as an inflow of resources (revenue) until that time.
 The District has the following items that qualify for reporting in this category: